davide-marino00/PBI_DOCS/refac.md

 			    vw_Timesheet[ContractStatusToday] = "Valid"
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a measure called "Static Total Employees."
-Let's break it down into simple terms to understand what it does:
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a measure called "Static Total Employees."
+Let's break down what it does in simple business terms:

+1. **Purpose**: The measure calculates the total number of unique employees who have a "Valid" contract status as of today.

+2. **Components**:
-1. **DISTINCTCOUNT(vw_Timesheet[EmployeeName])**: This part of the code counts the number of unique employees listed in the `EmployeeName` column of the `vw_Timesheet` table.
-Essentially, it tells us how many different employees are present in the data.
+   - **`DISTINCTCOUNT(vw_Timesheet[EmployeeName])`**: This part counts the number of unique employee names in the `vw_Timesheet` table.
+Essentially, it ensures that each employee is only counted once, even if they appear multiple times in the data.

-2. **CALCULATE**: This function modifies the context in which the data is evaluated.
-It allows us to apply filters or change the way the data is aggregated.

-3. **ALL(vw_Timesheet)**: This function removes any filters that might be applied to the `vw_Timesheet` table.
-By using `ALL`, the measure ensures that it considers all records in the table, regardless of any other filters that might be in place in the report or dashboard.
+   - **`ALL(vw_Timesheet)`**: This function removes any filters that might be applied to the `vw_Timesheet` table.
+By doing this, the measure looks at all the data in the table, rather than just a subset that might be filtered by other criteria (like date or department).

-4. **vw_Timesheet[ContractStatusToday] = "Valid"**: This part adds a filter condition.
-It specifies that we only want to count employees whose contract status is marked as "Valid."
-This means that only employees with a valid contract will be included in the count.
+   - **`vw_Timesheet[ContractStatusToday] = "Valid"`**: This condition filters the data to only include employees whose contract status is marked as "Valid" for today.
+It ensures that only those employees who are currently active and have valid contracts are counted.

-### Summary:
-In summary, this DAX measure calculates the total number of unique employees who have a valid contract, ignoring any other filters that might be applied to the data.
-It provides a clear view of how many employees are currently active and eligible based on their contract status.
+3. **Overall Calculation**: When you put it all together, this measure counts how many unique employees have a valid contract today, ignoring any other filters that might be applied to the data.
+This is useful for understanding the current workforce status in terms of valid employment contracts.

+In summary, the "Static Total Employees" measure provides a clear count of active employees with valid contracts, helping businesses track their workforce effectively.

 **`TotalActualHours`**